 Four Corners Builders Association

 The Four Corners Builders Association holds their board meeting at 6 p.m. every second Tuesday of the month.
-For more information and location, contact them at 565-1771 or firstname.lastname@example.org.
+For more information and location, call 565-1771 or e-mail firstname.lastname@example.org.

 Four Corners Community Band

 The Four Corners Community Band practices from 7 to 9 p.m.
 Monday nights at the First Baptist Church, 100 N. Market, Cortez.
 They welcome all musicians to visit in the interest of joining the group for their spring and summer concerts.
 For information on band membership, scheduling a concert and upcoming events, visit www.fourcornerscommunityband.com or call Sue at 564-1245.

 Four Corners/Cortez Community Group IONS, a membership organization that discusses the potentials and powers of consciousness, meets the third week of every month, alternating Tuesday and Thursday, at the Cortez Journal community room.
 Contact Penny Welch, IONS community group leader, for dates and times at 564-1508 or email email@example.com.

 The Four Corners Miniatures Club is for dollhouse and miniature enthusiasts of all skill levels.
 The Club meets monthly to create projects and share ideas and crafting tips.
 The Clubs miniature projects have been on display at the annual Denver Dollhouse and Miniatures Show and at libraries throughout the Four Corners.
 The public is welcome to attend meetings to learn more about the hobby.
 For information on our next meeting and directions, contact Marilyn at 259-9401 or visit www.4cornersminis.com.